DanielTeelOU/SnakeGame/README.md

 # SnakeGame
-Snake video game built using pythonspot tutorial as a base.
+Snake video game built using the tutorial from techwithtim.net as a base.